Some presumed bots figured out the reCaptcha (version 2) we protect forms with at Cogneato.Continue reading post "reCaptcha solved by bots?"

-To make use of the short domain I bought recently (macn.me), I came up with the concept of a business card-like intro landing page with all other URLs redirecting to my main site.Continue reading post "Short domain intro card"
+To make use of the short domain I bought recently (macn.me), I came up with the concept of a business card-like intro landing page.Continue reading post "Short domain intro card"

 In the interest of progressive enhancement, my site doesn’t force browsers to connect over HTTPS unless they demonstrate support for it.Continue reading post "Forcing HTTPS and progressive enhancement"